Solartraveler/irusb/README.md

 ## TODO

-Get an own USB PID and add it to the project -> Version 1.0

 Make a debian package for the host control program

-The watchdog seems not to do anything

 Create and publish a kicad symbol for a MCP1754-3302E_SOT23